towersvault/shinpokered/README.md

 - New Game Plus no longer makes a new Trainer ID, so old boxed pokemon will obey on a new playthrough

+- Shiny symbol is now displayed

 - The project now compiles Japanese Blue
 - The project now compiles Japanese Red
 - Green and Red-JP have their original pokedex entries (adapted from Fire Red)
 - Green, Red-JP, and Blue-JP now display metric units in the pokedex
+- Green, Red-JP, and Blue-JP now have correct copyright graphics

 - Gamma shader defaults ON if the destination code in the rom header is set to 00 (JP)
 - Pressing SELECT at the copyright info now switches the shader from its default state